If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 This data can be downloaded by clicking on the Export button.

-To add extras you need to hover over Extras and select Assign Extras.
+To add extras you need to hover over Extras and select Assign.
 You can either search for the relevant ARE or scroll through.
-Click on the ARE title to view which lessons are available.
-Click on the lesson heading to view the questions or click Add to assign.
+Click on the ARE title to view the exact questions that will appear so that you can feel confident that the student can complete them.
+Click Add to assign.

-Select when the extra will become available and who you would like to receive the extra.
+Select when the extra will become available and which pupils you would like to receive the extra.

 Be sure to click Add once you have finished.
 For more information on Added Extras, please see here.

-In Analyse, you can select your class and the extra for which you want to view the results.
+In Analyse, you can select your class and the subject for which you want to view the results.

-You will see an overview of all extras added for that class.
-You will be able to see if they have completed the extra and how well they have done by hovering over the circle.
+You will see an overview of all extras added for that class and you will be able to see if they have completed the extra and how well they have done by hovering over the circle.

-You can go into the extra and look at how well that child has done with the specific questions by clicking on the extra added which appears at the top of the table.
+You can go into the extra and look at how well that child has understood each question by clicking on the extra added which appears at the top of the table.
 This will show you which questions a child answered correctly or incorrectly.
 Hover over the star to see what the specific question was.

 If an extra has been assigned to multiple pupils, they will receive the questions in the same order, helping to identify areas of weakness within your class.

-You can also delete assigned extras from here by clicking on Remove All.
+You can also delete assigned extras from here by clicking on Remove All or the bin icon next to a specific student's name.

 If you'd like to create your own extras, you can!